Tube Guitar and Bass Amp Repair

 We do our best to keep the most commonly required parts on hand, including: fuses, power tubes, resistors, capacitors, power cords, etc. However, items like speakers, power/output transformers, reverb tanks, etc. are generally not stocked.
 It is simply not practical due to the wide variety available and their expense.
 If your amp requires parts to be ordered, the lead time for repair will be affected.
 We appreciate your patience.

 Our aim is to service amplifiers and return them to proper working order.
-With the excepton of replacing speakers, or performing well documented mods to account for known reliability issues, we typically do not get involved modifying amplifiers in order to tweak their tone to an owners tastes.
+With the excepton of replacing speakers, or performing well documented mods to account for known reliability issues, we typically do not modify amplifiers in order to tweak their tone to an owners tastes.

 Regarding Printed Circuit board Amps